How to Become a Journalist

-In the period following Watergate, roughly half of the young people in the world decided to become investigative journalists in the hopes of becoming the next Woodward & Bernstein (perhaps a slight exaggeration).
+Before we directly look at how to become a journalist, a quick history lesson…In the period following Watergate, roughly 82% of the young people in the world decided to become investigative journalists in the hopes of becoming the next Woodward & Bernstein (perhaps a slight exaggeration).
 The glamorous appeal of sitting in a cubicle in the newsroom of a major metropolitan paper at 2 AM, sporting a short sleeve, white dress shirt and drinking cup after cup of Maxwell House, all while bringing down “the powers that be” was simply too much to resist.

-Fast forward forty years, and the career of journalist is almost unrecognizable from its previous form.
+Fast forward forty years, and the career of a journalist is almost unrecognizable from its previous form.
 Pure print journalism has given way in favor of web-based reporting, independently-run blogs, podcasts, tweets, and the technologically-oriented like.
 The media is no longer an exclusive club controlled by a handful of newspaper publishers and the owners of the major broadcasting networks.
 The gatekeepers that used to stand guard and make entering this field and reaching an audience have been overrun by New Media advances.
-While many lament the fall of traditional journalism, the seismic shift of the last two decades has created a field where anyone with an area of expertise and a unique voice can find an audience—a development not without career advantages.
+While many lament the fall of traditional journalism, the seismic shift of the last two decades has created a field where anyone with an area of expertise and a unique voice can find an audience—a development not without its career advantages.

-Journalism vs. Broadcast Journalism
+Journalism versus Broadcast Journalism

 Of course, students who want to work exclusively in television news still typically major in broadcast journalism where they learn the ins and outs of the industry, both in front of and behind the camera.
-Some schools, Auburn University for example, offer a B.A. in journalism with the following areas of specialization:

 Journalism is a field built on what you are able to produce.
 A state college grad who writes beautifully and knows how to tap sources and produce engaging content will never take a backseat to an Ivy Leaguer whose reporting is mediocre.

-Gain experience in the field
+Gain Experience in the Field